 With the first Global Grant, NSEC began as a small clinic in a two-room building in Monrovia with two staff, three volunteers and limited resources.
-Today, NSEC employs 24 staff in a 2-story clinic complete with an operating room, pharmacy, pediatric unit and optical shop (see video of the recent dedication ceremony Through their contribution, The Rotary Club of Toronto has https://goo.gl/RgyX1D). mission of NSEC is to reduce preventable blindness and visual NSEC is currently one of only three facilities providing much needed eye care for a population of 3.8 million.
-The overall Newtown, Trumbull and Westport Rotary Clubs, United States) towards a second Global Grant (#GG1420320) for \$41,000.
+Today, NSEC employs 24 staff in a 2-story clinic complete with an operating room, pharmacy, pediatric unit and optical shop (see video of the recent dedication ceremony Through their contribution, The Rotary Club of Toronto has https://goo.gl/RgyX1D).
+NSEC is currently one of only three facilities providing much needed eye care for a population of 3.8 million.
+The overall mission of NSEC is to reduce preventable blindness and visual impairment through the provision of comprehensive and affordable communitybased eye health services, sight-restoring and eye health education.
+To date, NSEC has treated over 50,000 patients, and provided sight restoring cataract surgery to more than 4,000 Liberians.
+In 2015/16, the International Service Committee, The Rotary Club of Toronto donated \$2,500 (along with donations from the Newtown, Trumbull and Westport Rotary Clubs, United States) towards a second Global Grant (#GG1420320) for \$41,000.
 This grant was used to purchase three important pieces of equipment (a YAG laser, visual field screener and scan biometry machine) that were needed to diagnose and treat patients.
-These pieces of equipment will reduce the occurrence of secondary cataracts. improve the ability to provide appropriate lenses for cataract patients and increase the accurate diagnosis of eye diseases.
-In 2015/16, the International Service Committee, The Rotary Club of Toronto donated \$2,500 (along with donations from the contributed significantly towards improving eye care for Liberians now and into the future.
+These pieces of equipment will reduce the occurrence of secondary cataracts. improve the ability to provide appropriate lenses for cataract patients and increase the accurate diagnosis of eye diseases. contributed significantly towards improving eye care for Liberians now and into the future.